-With the growth of OTT streaming services, content providers must find a balance between the functions of CAS and DRM.
+With the simultaneous growth of OTT streaming services, content providers must find a balance between the functions of CAS and DRM.
 Moving solely to DRM does not suit the existing one-way broadcast infrastructure, while sticking only to CAS limits potential growth into new markets and technologies such as OTT services.

-Thus, broadcasters—especially well-established ones —need a blend of CAS and DRM.
+So broadcasters—especially well-established ones —need a blend of CAS and DRM.
 This blended model can help organizations harness the power and reach of adaptive bitrate streaming for OTT services, while at the same time bolstering their subscription models.

-Location is becoming even less important in the digital world, which can cause issues for the proper use of content created by national broadcasters.
+Location is becoming even less important in the digital world, which can cause issues with the proper use of content created by national broadcasters.
 Across the world, legacy national broadcasters (such as the BBC in the UK or RAI in Italy) use a government-imposed charge to viewers in order to fund this public service.